by Iva Ralica

 In restaurants, on the other hand, tipping is more or less standard.
 Sometimes, even though rarely, the tip is already included, but if not, it is usually expected that you leave 10% of the bill.
 You can round up a sum while paying or leave the tip in a receipt-wallet after you’ve payed.

-HAIRDRESSERS AND RECEPTIONISTS
+TIPPING AT HAIRDRESSERS AND HOTELS

 The same goes if you go and see a hairdresser while here.
 It doesn’t have to be a big tip, but again, 10% sounds fair.
 When in a hotel, receptionists don’t usually expect it, but do trust me, it is alway nice to tip them as well.
 Don’t worry, the service won’t be lesser if you don’t, but any amount you find fair will do.
 You can tip them upon your arrival or after your stay.